kylerush/oform/README.md

 response POST.
 If your form does not have a `method` attribute then Oform will not POST the form data.

-Generally speaking you should use this method for handling POST request responses instead of `.on('load')`.
+Generally speaking you should use this success method for handling POST request responses instead of `.on('load')`.

 Example with no `method` attribute on form: